JtuStuff/DebugHelper/README.md

 this script supposedly to scan the network and connect trough ssh and dmesg things

 # Based On [This Tutorial](https://github.com/JtuStuff/DebugHelper/blob/main/tutors.md)
+## MAKE SURE TO INSTALL NMAP !!!
+### FROM YOUR OS ex "pkg install nmap" for termux / brew install nmap

 # USAGE ON TERMUX
 ```sh